chrisnoonan98675/site/xl-release/how-to/create-custom-task-types.markdown

     ...
 {% endhighlight %}

-After the script finishes without an error, `task.finishPolling()` tells XL Release to finish executing the script and mark the task as finished.
-If polling should continue, the task will automatically continue polling using the last script until it fails or `task.finishPolling()` is called.
+After the script finishes without an error, `task.cancelScheduling()` tells XL Release to finish executing the script and mark the task as finished.
+If polling should continue, the task will automatically continue polling using the last script until it fails or `task.cancelScheduling()` is called.

 ## Packaging